10 Tips to Create the Best Corporate Alumni Network

 Leading corporate alumni managers share tips, tricks and best practices about how they add value to their alumni programs.

-An enthusiastic group of alumni program managers from 15 companies recently gathered at the Conenza Alumni Program Summit (CAPS) in Montana for a series of knowledge-sharing sessions.
+An enthusiastic group of leading alumni program managers from 15 companies recently gathered at the Conenza Alumni Program Summit (CAPS) in Montana for a series of knowledge-sharing sessions.
 During the two-day event, speakers shared insights and best practices about what adds value to their corporate alumni programs.

 We took notes!